ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 Read the whole writeup before starting – there are several different pieces of the assignment you will need to hand in.
 In particular, you will submit:

-- Part 1: A PDF to the `pa4-written` assignment
+- Part 1: `pa4-written` assignment - rather than submitting a pdf, you will fill out your anwers.
+Your answers will save if you click save, even if you close the window.
+It will say submitted if you reopen it but you can resubmit as you add in more answers.
 - Part 2: Code to `pa4-code` assignment (starter code: [https://github.com/ucsd-cse12-ss22/PA4_starter_code](https://github.com/ucsd-cse12-ss22/PA4_starter_code))

-Make sure you know how to generate a PDF (Google Docs is a good option) and ask for help if you don't, well in advance of the deadline!

 # PA4 (and ONLY PA4) is Open to collaboration